pederan/Parallax-ImageScroll/README.md

 [Check out the live demo](http://codepen.io/pederan/full/cEvDh).

 [Same demo, but with fallback for touch devices (no parallax effect and smaller image sizes)](http://codepen.io/pederan/full/Hheuy).
-See Mobile section for details.
+(See Touch section for details.)

 ### Markup